-When I was about to go completely off my rocker, the ten days ended.
-I couldn’t wait to be out, about and even go back to work.
+Just when I was about to go completely off my rocker, the ten days ended.
+I couldn’t wait to be out and about and even to go back to work.
 I couldn’t wait to drive my car.
-Embarrassingly, the first place I drove to was McDonald’s…. a girl has to have her French fries.
+Embarrassingly, the first place I drove to was McDonald’s.
+A girl has to have her French fries.

 Back to Life, Back to Reality

 When I returned to work, I found that I was particularly stimulated by the tasks at hand, the projects I was leading, and the problems I had to solve.
 Prior to the surgery, I had begun to feel a little restless at work.
 Now, I felt fully engaged.
 Either the work changed, or I had.